drfuzzi/INF2009_SoundAnalytics/README_V2.md

 4. (Optional) A Speaker/USB headset to hear playback.

 **Introduction**

-Developing an embedded-based audio listening system similar to the human hearing to make sense of sounds is one of the growing areas of research.
-There are various application to the same not limited to 1) voice enabled services (e.g. Alexa Dot), 2) healthcare applications (e.g. lung sound analysis /  digital stethoscope) and 3) audio chatbots (e.g. IVR services).
-In this lab, we will be working on ways to capture audio data, analyze it and visualize the same on Raspberry Pi.
-A basic approach for the same is as shown below:
+Developing an embedded audio listening system that emulates human hearing to interpret and process sounds is an emerging and impactful area of research.
+Such systems have diverse applications, including voice-enabled services like smart assistants (e.g., Amazon Alexa), healthcare solutions such as lung sound analysis and digital stethoscopes, and audio-based conversational interfaces like IVR systems and chatbots.
+These technologies aim to make sense of complex audio environments and deliver meaningful insights for real-world use cases.

+In this lab, we will focus on building a system using Raspberry Pi to capture audio data, analyze it, and visualize the results.
+The workflow involves three key steps: **acquiring audio signals** through sensors or microphones, **applying signal processing techniques** to extract relevant features, and presenting the processed data in an intuitive **visual format**.
+This hands-on approach will provide practical experience in embedded audio processing and demonstrate how such systems can be applied across multiple domains.

 ![image](https://github.com/drfuzzi/INF2009_SoundAnalytics/assets/52023898/bb9a2d8a-b4ae-4207-8272-21162987c821)

 ---